PranshuS27/twiCe/README.md

 # twiCe

 ## Intro
-My programming language, written in Java.

-Did not make me TT, in fact I CHEERed UP.

-Named twiCe after a very good kpop group (not really, it's because I've tried this project twice).
+I called it twiCe because this is the second time I've tried this (and also I like the band).
+Pretty simple and basic but effective.

 ## Technical Stuff